Grand Central Theatre

 After a second dark period, it reopened as the Grand Central Theatre in the 1990’s.
 Sometime later it was clumsily subdivided into three screens.
 In 2005 it was again closed, because the owner opened a brand new multiplex across town.

 The Pix Theatre building, which essentially dates from the 1890’s (built after Ellensburg’s disastrous fire in 1889) has a vaguely Moderne frontage, c.
-1930s-40s, upgraded, no doubt, to keep up with the more flashy Liberty’s competition.
+1930’s-1940’s, upgraded, no doubt, to keep up with the more flashy Liberty Theatre’s competition.
+In the early 1940’s the Pix Theatre was operated by Midstate Amusements Corp.
 The modest restrooms have similar fittings and tilework as the Liberty Theatre.
 The auditorium is/was always pretty austere, with only a few Moderne moldings, grilles, etc. The feeling was one of a studio preview theatre.
 The original seating was torn out with the Village Theatre renovation, and went to a cattle auction arena.
 In the 1990’s the exterior was finally painted in attractive tones which compliment the minimal Moderne aspects.
 Commercial spaces were also expanded and enhanced.
-The Grand Central Theatre was closed in 2005 and became a cafe & church.
+The Grand Central Theatre was closed in 2005 and became a café & church.
 By 2017 it had become a bank.